mikitane/VincitSummer2018/README.md

 # Duck sightings app

 This app is a part of Vincit Summer 2018 application.
-Backend is done by Vincit Group Oyj.
+The backend is done by Vincit Group Oyj.
 My own production is located in frontend directory.

 In this app you are able to view all the duck sightings that others have posted.
 You can also add your own sightings.
-App has two different view choices: cards or list.
+The app has two different view choices: cards or list.
 The sightings can be sorted by date.

 Demo: https://stormy-basin-10587.herokuapp.com/

-Link to original Vincit project: https://github.com/Vincit/summer-2018/
+Link to the original Vincit project: https://github.com/Vincit/summer-2018/

 ## Run